-In May 1995, Hospitality House entered into a joint venture, 7th & Marshall Corporation (the "Venture"), with University Health Services, Inc. ("UHS") to acquire the property and improvements located at 7th and Marshall Streets.
-Previously, this property was privately owned and occupied by the Hospitality House.
+In May 1995, The Doorways entered into a joint venture, 7th & Marshall Corporation (the "Venture"), with University Health Services, Inc. ("UHS") to acquire the property and improvements located at 7th and Marshall Streets.
+Previously, this property was privately owned and occupied by The Doorways.
 As consideration for its interest in the Venture, UHS contributed \$500,000 of capital that was used to pay the note payable issued at the time of the original purchase of the property.

-The Hospitality House turned over the property at 7th and Marshall Streets to the Venture at a book value of approximately \$2,400,000.
+The Doorways turned over the property at 7th and Marshall Streets to the Venture at a book value of approximately \$2,400,000.
 The Venture agreement was renewed in 2003.

-UHS reimburses Hospitality House for 50% of the house expenses, which are recorded as rental income.
-The Venture has a six-member Board of Directors, three of whom are appointed by UHS and three of whom are appointed by Hospitality House.
+UHS reimburses The Doorways for 50% of the house expenses, which are recorded as rental income.
+The Venture has a six-member Board of Directors, three of whom are appointed by UHS and three of whom are appointed by The Doorways.

 The agreement may be terminated by either party upon giving 36 months notice to the other party.
-Upon termination, purchase options at fair market value are available to either party, with UHS having a first right to purchase the property, 85% of which is owned by Hospitality House.
+Upon termination, purchase options at fair market value are available to either party, with UHS having a first right to purchase the property, 85% of which is owned by The Doorways.